soto-project/soto/documentation/client-and-services.md

 ### Credential Provider

 The `credentialProvider` defines how the client acquires its AWS credentials.
 Its default is to try four different methods: environment variables, ECS container credentials, EC2 instance metadata and the shared credential file `~/.aws/credential`.
-Another method is to provide credentials in code.
+An alternative is to provide credentials in code.
 You can do this as follows
 ```
 let client = AWSClient(
     credentialProvider: .static(
         accessKeyId: "MY_AWS_ACCESS_KEY_ID",
         secretAccessKey: "MY_AWS_SECRET_ACCESS_KEY"
-    )
+    ),
+    ...
 )
 ```
 You can find out more about `CredentialProviders` [here](credentials.md).